Godswilly/react-calculator/README.md

 # React Calculator App
-This project is a basic react app setup.
-Basic setup include, prop-types for typechecking props and big.js.
+This project is a basic react calculator app bare-bone without functionality.

 ## Built With
 - CSS